 Inherent Problems in Tattoo Translation

 Possibly the biggest issue with tattoos in foreign languages is the poor understanding of the English language by the tattooist.
-The other major issue crops up when the person getting the tattoo attempts to use computer-translated text as the source.
-Computer-aided translation is still in its infancy and cannot compete with a qualified translator.
+The other major issue crops up when the person getting the tattoo attempts to use automated translation, which cannot compete with a qualified translator, especially in this area.
 However, since it is a convenient way to translate text, people naturally think it’s reliable, too.
 We know otherwise!

 Another issue is the lack of validation.
 The simple act of checking with someone who actually reads and speaks the target language might put an end to the phenomenon of tattoo translation blunders, but few people ever get to that stage; they simply go with their instincts and end up paying for it – most often, with a lifetime of regret.